 There may be times when you will be asked to use your cell phone for research purposes.
 At this time cell phone use is encouraged!
-Otherwise, your cell phone should be placed out of sight if possible.
-Students found texting during class will have their cell phone privileges revoked.
+Otherwise, your cell phone should be placed out of sight.

 VISITORS IN THE CLASSROOM:

 Only registered students may attend class.
 Exceptions can be made on a case-by-case basis by the professor.
 In all cases, visitors must not present a disruption to the class by their attendance.
 Students wishing to audit a class must apply to do so through the Registrar's Office.